Duy-Phuong/spring-docs/Note git/guide code/angular.md

 Sau đó sửa lại html như phần 4

+Now why is it a better approach?

+Angular is not limited to running in the browser here, it for example also works with service workers

+and these are environments where you might not have access to the DOM.

+So if you try to change the DOM as you did here in basic highlight by directly accessing the native

+element and the style of this element, you might get an error in some circumstances.

+Now to be honest, in most circumstances you probably don't and you probably also know if your app is

+going to run in the browser or not, still it is a better practice to use the renderer for DOM access and to use the methods the renderer provides to access the DOM.

 ### 6. More about the Renderer.html

 In the last lecture, we used the Angular Renderer class to change the style of a HTML element.
 As explained in that lecture, you should use the Renderer for any DOM manipulations.